deflomu/Roundcube-SMTP-per-Identity-Plugin/README.markdown

 INSTALLATION
 ============

 Place the plugin in the roundcubes plugin folder.
+The plugins folder must be named identity_smtp.

 USAGE
 =====